annotation/text-fabric/tf/docs/about/annotate.md

 The *input* data can be found in the directory `ner` next to the actual `tf` directory from where the program has loaded the corpus data.

-Depending on houw you invoke Text-Fabric, this can be in a clone of the repository of the corpus, or an auto-downloaded copy of the data.
+Depending on how you invoke Text-Fabric, this can be in a clone of the repository of the corpus, or an auto-downloaded copy of the data.

-or under your `~/text-fabric-data` repository.

 If you work with the corpus in a local clone, you'll find it under `~/github/HuygensING/suriano` (in this example).